navtej21/superjoin_intern_assingment/README.md

 pip install -r requirements.txt
 ```

-If `data/fact_layer.db` is already present in your clone, the corpus is
-already extracted and adjudicated — skip straight to "serve the API"
+`data/fact_layer.db` ships in this repo with all six documents already
+ingested (Phase A: pages and chunks, `python -m app.pipeline stats` to
+confirm), so cloning gets you the corpus without touching a PDF
+parser.
+Facts and relationships (Phases B/C) are not pre-populated —
+they cost real API calls, so they're left for you to run with your own
-below.
-Otherwise, create a `.env` file in the project root with your
+key rather than baked in.
+Create a `.env` file in the project root:
-Anthropic key and run the pipeline yourself:

 ```
 ANTHROPIC_API_KEY=sk-ant-api03-***